glyph/Pomodouroboros/README.md

 # Pomodouroboros

 Most pomodoro trackers assume you're going to start them.
-But time and tide waits for no man - the great pomodoro of life is eternal.
+But time and tide wait for no one - the great pomodoro of the cosmos is cold and dark, and it goes on forever.

 For people with ADHD or other executive function disorders, time blindness is common; the inability to notice that time is passing or initiate tasks at an